liquity/dev/README.md

 Recovery Mode kicks in when the total collateralization ratio (TCR) of the system falls below 150%.

-During Recovery Mode, liquidation conditions are relaxed, and the system blocks and withdrawal of collateral.
-New LUSD may only be issued by opening a new Trove with an ICR of >=300%.
-Recovery Mode is structured to incentivize borrowers to behave in ways that promptly raise the TCR back above 150%.
+During Recovery Mode, liquidation conditions are relaxed, and the system blocks borrower transactions that would further decrease the TCR.
+New LUSD may only be issued by adjusting existing Troves in a way that improves their ICR, or by opening a new Trove with an ICR of >=150%.
+Recovery Mode is structured to incentivize borrowers to behave in ways that promptly raise the TCR back above 150%, and to incentivize LUSD holders to replenish the Stability Pool.

 Economically, Recovery Mode is designed to encourage collateral top-ups and debt repayments, and also itself acts as a self-negating deterrent: the possibility of it occurring actually guides the system away from ever reaching it.